-Most Michigan parents, grandparents prefer research hospitals for pediatric careMay 13th, 2013 in Health /
+Most Michigan parents, grandparents prefer research hospitals for pediatric careMay 13, 2013 in Medicine & Health / Health

 Four out of five parents and grandparents in Michigan say they'd rather take children to a hospital that does medical research for children than one that does not, according to a new poll from the University of Michigan.